NataliaKluska/-DND-Assigment/ProjectFormulation.md

 ### Project Description (Domain)

 The DND course project is a **Travel Blog** platform that allows users to share their travel experiences and stories from different countries.
-Users can register, log in, and submit blog posts that describe their adventures, providing details about their travels.
-Other users, both registered and unregistered, can browse and read these stories.
+Users can register, log in, and submit blog posts that describe their adventures, providing details about their travels and link external sites for booking the experiences described.
+Other users, both registered and unregistered, can browse and read these stories and access the booking links.

 #### Why This Project?